HoangDuong94/ClaimAI/docs/evals.md

 What runs
 - Tools: Calls `mail.latestMessage.get`, downloads first attachment, reads the spreadsheet via Excel MCP, simulates a reply and event create.
 - Workflow: Builds a LangGraph agent with Filesystem, Excel, Time and Microsoft 365 tools, plus draft-only helpers.
 Executes a scripted scenario and prints an eval summary.
+Additionally, it creates a draft for `kfz.claims.Claims`, maps values from the Excel `ClaimHeader` sheet into draft fields, verifies the values deterministically against Postgres, and finally discards the draft.

 Fixtures / Test Data
 - M365 fixtures at `srv/test/fixtures/m365/messages.json` reference repo files under `MockDaten/` for attachments (Excel and PNG).